-- (7) Amateur Radio and Residential Television Towers.
-Amateur Radio Towers, Residential Television Towers and antennas are subject to the standards and conditions established by this section, except for those specific to commercial towers.
-The Town Board may waive strict compliance with this section if it finds that the stated purpose of this section is met. - (8) Tower Setbacks.
-All towers shall conform with the following minimum setback requirements. - (A) Property Lines.
+11.13.7 Amateur Radio and Residential Television Towers.
+Amateur Radio Towers, Residential Television Towers and antennas are subject to the standards and conditions established by this Section, except for those specific to commercial towers.
+The Town Board may waive strict compliance with this Section if it finds that the stated purpose of this Section is met.

+11.13.8 Tower Setbacks.
+All towers shall conform with the following minimum setback requirements.

+1. Property Lines.
 All towers shall be set back from property lines a minimum of 125% of the height of the tower, including all antennas and attachments.
-The height of the tower shall be measured from the average grade of the property on which it is located or the actual tower height, whichever is greater. - (B) Accessory Buildings.
-Buildings accessory to a tower shall comply with the setback requirements of the zone in which the tower is located. - (C) Schools and Dwellings.
+The height of the tower shall be measured from the average grade of the property on which it is located or the actual tower height, whichever is greater.

+2. Accessory Buildings.
+Buildings accessory to a tower shall comply with the setback requirements of the zone in which the tower is located.
+3. Schools and Dwellings.
 Commercial towers shall be set back a minimum of 500 feet from schools or structures used as dwellings and a minimum of 300 feet from property zoned for residential use.
-A change in the use of the property adjacent to an existing commercial tower does not render the tower a nonconforming use, if the tower was in conformance with this section when constructed. - (D) Alterations.
-A tower setback may be reduced or varied, at the sole discretion of the Town Board, if the variance will facilitate the integration of the tower into an existing or proposed structure, such as a church steeple, light standards, power line support device or similar structure. - (9) Prohibitions. - (A) Tower Lighting.
-A tower shall not be illuminated by artificial means and shall not display strobe lights unless such lighting is specifically required by the Federal Aviation Administration or other state or federal authority for a particular tower.
-When incorporated into the design standards of the tower, light fixtures to illuminate ball fields, parking lots or similar areas may be attached to the tower.
+A change in the use of the property adjacent to an existing commercial tower does not render the tower a nonconforming use, if the tower was in conformance with this Section when constructed.
+4. Alterations.
+A tower setback may be reduced or varied, at the sole discretion of the Town Board, if the variance will facilitate the integration of the tower into an existing or proposed structure, such as a church steeple, light standards, power line support device or similar structure.